Plan Your Visit

 Big O's (Deli and Pizza) – Adjacent to Kilauea General Store, Big O's is another place to get picnic supplies, sandwiches and drinks.
 Take-out pizza is available Monday to Saturday from 3:30 to 6:30 p.m. and on Sunday from 3 to 6 p.m.

-Eagles Lighthouse Cafe (Deli/Cafe) – Delicious homemade sandwiches and plate lunches available daily except Sundays.
+Eagles Lighthouse Cafe (Deli/Cafe) – Delicious homemade sandwiches and plate lunches available.
 Order at the walk-up counter and eat at one of the picnic tables outside, or grab items for a picnic lunch in the park.

-Kilauea Lodge & Restaurant (Continental) – Fine dining by a roaring fire.
-Join them for the Pau Hana Happy Hour from, 2 to 5 p.m. daily.
-Reservations recommended for dinner.
-Under new ownership since July 2018.
-Open daily.
+Kilauea Lodge & Restaurant (Continental) – Fine dining by a roaring fire in a historic building.
+Join them for the Pau Hana (happy hour) from 1 to 3 p.m. daily.
+Reservations are highly recommended for dinner.

 Lava Rock Cafe (American/Hawaiian) – Casual dining with options like burgers, pastas and local specialties.
-Enjoy the live entertainment from 5 to 8:30 p.m. on Wednesday, Saturday and Tuesday nights.
-Stop in for Happy Hour Tuesday to Saturday from 4 to 6 p.m.
+Some nights include live music.

 Ōhelo Cafe (American/Pizza) – Delicious cocktails and local craft beers add to the thoughtfully prepared menu.
-The wood fired pizzas should not be missed.
+The wood fired pizzas are very popular.
 Reservations are recommended.

 Rim Restaurant at Volcano House (Pacific Rim) – Take in the spectacular view of Halema'uma'u Crater while dining on Hawaiian an Asian-inspired dishes made with local ingredients.
 Reservations required.